- Common uses

 - tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while you are receiving durvalumab injection.
 You should use effective birth control to prevent pregnancy during your treatment with durvalumab injection and for at least 3 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while receiving durvalumab injection, call your doctor immediately.
 Durvalumab injection may harm the fetus.

 - tell your doctor if you are breastfeeding or plan to breastfeed.
-You should not breastfeed while receiving durvalumab injection and for at least 3 months after your final dose.
+You should not breastfeed while receiving durvalumab injection and for 3 months after your final dose.

 What SPECIAL DIETARY instructions should I follow?